 As knowing as much as possible about your health and sexual history is important before testing, you’ll be asked a number of questions.
 These may include:

-- When your last period was if you’re a woman.
+- When your last period was

-- Whether you’ve used over the counter medicine to treat symptoms.
+- Whether you’ve used over-the-counter medicine to treat symptoms

-- Whether you’ve had STDs before.
+- Whether you’ve had an STD before

 Being honest with your healthcare provider is crucial to getting the right testing and treatment.
 It can be tempting to lie out of fear that they’ll judge you, but you are only hurting yourself if you do.

-Potential Symptoms Of STDs
+Potential STD Symptoms

 How You Are Tested